A Feasibility-Driven Approach to Control-Limited DDP: Introduction

 \subsection{Related work}

+Trade-offs between feasibility and optimality appear in most of the state-of-the-art nonlinear programming software.
+For instance, \textsc{Ipopt} includes a feasibility restoration phase which aims at reducing the constraint violation~\cite{wachter-mp06}.
+In \textsc{Knitro}, the progress on both feasibility and optimality is achieved by adding an $\ell^1$-norm penalty term for the constraints in the \textit{merit} function~\cite{byrd-knitro06}.
+In fact, by changing the merit function or the line search procedure, we can put emphasis on obtaining feasible solutions \textit{before} trying to optimize them.
+Instead, the \gls{ilqr}/\gls{ddp} algorithms do not make this trade-off, as the backward and forward passes do not accept infeasible iterations.
+However, recent work on \textit{multiple shooting \gls{ddp}} ~\cite{giftthaler-iros18,mastalli-icra20} has provided ways of handling dynamically infeasible iterations, which we elaborate below.

-There are important recent achievements in both \textit{direct-indirect} hybridization~\cite{giftthaler-iros18,mastalli-icra20} and handling input limits~\cite{tassa-icra14}, as well as nonlinear constraints~\cite{lin-cm91,giftthaler-ichr17,xie-icra17,howell-19}, that are rooted in dynamic programming.
-For instance, Giftthaler et al.~\cite{giftthaler-iros18} introduced a \textit{lifted}\footnote{This name is coined by~\cite{albersmeyer-siam10}, and we refer to \textit{gaps} or \textit{defects} produced between multiple shooting nodes.} version of the Riccati equations that allows us to warm start both state and control trajectories.
-In turn, Mastalli et al.~\cite{mastalli-icra20} proposed a modification of the forward pass that numerically matches the gap contraction expected by a \textit{direct multiple-shooting} method with only equality constraints.
-Unfortunately, both methods do not handle inequality constraints such as control limits.
-However, their hybrid approaches are numerically more robust to poor initialization because it is possible to warm start them with the state trajectory.
-Furthermore, with hybrid approach we refer to artificially include defect constraints (i.e. gaps on the dynamics) and the state trajectory as decision variables.
-These methods are hybrid since they attempt to solve optimal control necessary conditions by constructing the adjoint and the control equations, or any of the transversality (boundary) conditions, while still using the \gls{fonc} of optimality for incorporating (artificially) the defect constraints.
+The multiple shooting variants in~\cite{giftthaler-iros18,mastalli-icra20} are rooted in dynamic programming.
+For instance, Giftthaler et al.~\cite{giftthaler-iros18} introduced a \textit{lifted}\footnote{This name is coined by~\cite{albersmeyer-siam10}, and we refer to \textit{gaps} or \textit{defects} produced between multiple shooting nodes.} version of the algebraic Riccati equation that allows initialization of both state and control trajectories; it further accounts for the relinearization required by the dynamics gaps in the backward pass and uses a merit function to balance feasibility and optimality.
+In turn, in our previous work~\cite{mastalli-icra20}, we proposed a modification of the forward pass that numerically matches the gap contraction expected by a \textit{direct multiple shooting} method subject to equality constraints only.
+It factorizes the~\gls{kkt} matrix via a Riccati recursion and defines the behavior of the defect constraints based on the \gls{fonc} of optimality.\footnote{For more details about the \gls{fonc} of optimality see~\cite{nocedal-optbook}.} These approaches improve numerical robustness against poor initialization, as they are able to use an initial guess for the state trajectory.
+Unfortunately, none of these methods handle inequality constraints such as control limits, with the exception of a recent work that computes squashed control sequences~\cite{marti-iros20}.